itsdmd/CS207b/README.md

 ### Are seeded data fully randomized?

 **No**.
-The data are generated using with some constraints to ensure data integrity.
+The data are generated with some constraints to ensure data integrity.

 For example, a student born in 2010 can only be a member of a 7th or 8th grade class as of 2023, and each class can only have a limited number of students with 1 form teacher.